rawify/UnitFormat.js/README.md

 ## Coding Style

-As every library I publish, UnitFormat.js is also built to be as small as possible after compressing it with Google Closure Compiler in advanced mode.
-Thus the coding style orientates a little on maxing-out the compression rate.
-Please make sure you keep this style if you plan to extend the library.
+Like all my libraries, UnitFormat.js is written to minimize size after compression with Google Closure Compiler in advanced mode.
+The code style is optimized to maximize compressibility.
+If you extend the library, please preserve this style.

 ## Building the library